actungs/container-structure-test-action/README.md

-# container-structure-test-action
+# Container Structure Test Action

-An action to setup the container-structure-test executable.
+An action to setup and run the [container-structure-test](https://github.com/GoogleContainerTools/container-structure-test) executable.